smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 Hive tables with Parquet format are lacking transactions.
 This means for example that writing and reading the table at the same time could result in failure or empty results.
 In consequence
-* consecutive jobs need to by synchronized
+* consecutive jobs need to be synchronized
 * it's not recommended having end-user accessing the table while data processing jobs are running
 * update and deletes are not supported